March 17, 2023

 Mexican ice cream is where it’s at, and this delicious icy treat is sure to leave you wanting more.
 The creamy ice cream is covered in a crunchy cinnamon coating that will tantalize your taste buds on a warm day.

-Mexican Ice Cream Ingredients
+Mexican Ice Cream raw ingredients that are labeled

 With a creamy center and crunchy cornflake and cinnamon coating, this unique Mexican ice cream is a texture experience for your taste buds.